The Problem with Problem Solving

 Attention can be trained.

-While it might be true that our attention is predisposed to linger on what’s not working in our lives, it is equally true that this is not something fated to be the case.
-In other words, it is possible to consciously intervene in this hard-wired process and deliberately shift attention onto the blessings in our lives.
+It is possible to consciously intervene in this hard-wired process and deliberately shift attention onto the blessings in our lives.

 When our attention shifts in such a way our perception of our world blossoms as one filled with wonder and gifts, rather than the overwhelm of an endless procession of problems, threats, and conundrums.